swhite45/Horiseon-home-page.github.io/README.md

 # Horiseon-home-page
 Description
 This is the home page for Horiseon Social Solution Services Inc. My goal was to edit the source code to meet accesibility guidlines
-I have review the HTML and CSS provided to ensure they follow semantic structure.
+I have reviewed the HTML and CSS provided to ensure they follow semantic structure.
 I have included alt text for the images provided, fixed the navigation bar to the top of the screen and reviewed all links to ensure they function as required.
 I have also added comments to both files to provide for easier reading.

 Installation
-To view the home page:
+To view the Horiseon home page:
 1) Clone this repository to your local environment using git clone git@github.com:swhite45/Horiseon-home-page.git
-2)
+2) Follow the URL link below to view the home page on your web browser

 Usage
+To navigate the website, you can scroll up and down and the navigation bar will remain fixed in place.
+You can click on any of the three headings in the navigation bar and they will take you to their sections in the main content.

 Credits
 All work created by swhite45